fxamacker/cbor/README.md

 * Go 1.12 (or newer).
 * amd64, arm64, ppc64le and s390x.
 Other architectures may also work but they are not tested as frequently.

-If Go modules aren't used, delete or modify example_test.go
+If Go modules feature isn't used, please see [Installation](#installation) about deleting or modifying example_test.go.
-from `"github.com/fxamacker/cbor/v2"` to `"github.com/fxamacker/cbor"`

 ## Quick Start
 🛡️ Use Go's `io.LimitReader` to limit size when decoding very large or indefinite size data.